The World Turned Upside Down: Recordings

 This song was recorded by Maddy Prior with The Carnival Band on their album Hang Up Sorrow and Care.

 Cultural references

 A different song with the same title was written by Leon Rosselson, and made popular by Billy Bragg.

+Another song also called "The World Turned Upside Down" is sung by Chumbawamba on their album English Rebel Songs 1381-1984.

 The song is referenced in the novel Burr by Gore Vidal.

 This song is referenced in the 2015 Broadway musical Hamilton in the song "Yorktown (The World Turned Upside Down)".

-In 1972 the Marxist historian Christopher Hill published The World Turned Upside Down: Radical Ideas During the English Revolution ISBN 0-85117-025-0.
+In 1972, the Marxist historian Christopher Hill published The World Turned Upside Down: Radical Ideas During the English Revolution ISBN 0-85117-025-0.
 In a review of this book for the publisher Routledge historians Harman Bhogal and Liam Haydon wrote:

 In 2019 a sculpture by Mark Wallinger titled "The World Turned Upside Down" was unveiled on the campus of the London School of Economics.
 It is a political globe with the south pole on top.
 It is 4 m in diameter and displays the nations and borders of the United Nations.